Vladislav1753/SQL_warehouse_sales_pr3/README.md

 ## Conclusion

 This SQL project provides a full analysis pipeline for retail data.
 It includes trend tracking, segmentation, product performance, and customer behavior insights — a solid foundation for decision-making in sales, marketing, and product development.

+Thank you for your attention, please feel free to download this project!